RayCarrot/Ray1Editor/README.md

 * Handle multi-colored and frame variant objects better in event sheet for Rayman 1.
 * Parse the ETA structs better in the PS1 version of Rayman 1, avoiding reading the wrong amount and thus repacking the wrong amount when saving.
 * Allow tiles to be selected like objects, allowing tile attributes to be modified (such as the transparency for Rayman 1 on PC or the palette index for Rayman 1 on PS1).

+### Cross-platorm editing (Rayman 1)
+Currently the editor only edits the compiled game files for each platform.
+This poses several limitations, especially on PS1.
+One solution to this would be to have an option to "decompile" the game assets by converting them into their original raw editor formats (this can handled similarily to the original editor where things like ETA are text files etc.).
+Then when saving you can target different platforms and have it compile the game data for that.
+This would give you bigger freedom with using objects in levels they weren't originally in and such.
+There would of course still be some major issues to overcome with this, such as the PC versions requiring a palette swapper with some tilesets.

 ## Licence